diku-dk/futhark-website/index.rst

 to the basic design criteria requiring the ability to generate high-performance GPU code, it takes more effort to support language features that are common in languages with more forgiving compilation targets.
+Nevertheless, **Futhark can already be used for nontrivial programs**.
+We are actively looking for more potential applications as well as people who are interested in contributing to the language design.

-Nevertheless, Futhark can already be used for some real-world programming.  **Futhark is not intended to replace your existing languages**.
+**Futhark is not intended to replace your existing languages**.
 Our intended use case is that Futhark is only used for relatively small but compute-intensive parts of an application.
 The Futhark compiler generates code that can be **easily integrated with non-Futhark code**.
 For example, you can compile a Futhark program to a Python module that internally uses PyOpenCL_ to execute code on the GPU, yet looks like any other Python module from the outside (`more on this here`_).
 The Futhark compiler will also generate more conventional C code, which can be accessed from any language with a basic FFI.

 For more information, you can look at `code examples`_, details on performance_, our devblog_, or maybe the docs_.
 You can of course